 The gap between women and men with regard to economic participation and political empowerment remains wide and must continue to be addressed.
-Our common goal is to secure equal opportunities for men and women, to enable boys and girls to lead the lives they desire in a world without discrimination and where diversity is celebrated.
+Our common goal is to secure equal opportunities for men and women, to enable boys and girls to lead the lives they desire in a world without discrimination.
 This subject must become an integral part of Arctic policies in order to strengthen social well-being and support sustainable development in the region.

 In the autumn of 2013 a proposal was submitted to the Arctic Council for a project aimed to promote a dialogue on gender equality in the Arctic region and to raise awareness of the situation of women and men in the Arctic.
 This would include addressing key issues such as control over resources, representation in decision-making, political participation, and material and cultural well-being.

 The purpose of this project would be to promote an extensive, policy-relevant dialogue on issues of gender equality in the Arctic region in the context of current realities in terms of economic and social development as well as current and future challenges, inter alia relating to climatic and environmental changes.

 Phase I \\ 2013-2015

 Project partners in the circumpolar region joined hands to organize the international conference Gender Equality in the Arctic – Current realities, future challenges.

 The conference took place in Akureyri, Iceland in October 2014 and attracted 150 scholars, NGOs, politicians, government and business representatives from all the Arctic States.
 Information about the conference itself, partners and sponsors, as well as recordings of all conference sessions can be found on the conference website.